 As you can see, a canister filter requires regular maintenance.
 This maintenance process is often straightforward, as you simply need to disconnect the valves and open the unit.
 You can clean the internal components based on the directions given by the manufacturer.

 You should also use the instructions from the manual to put the components back in place before mounting the canister filter back in its position on your tank.

 1. What is the best canister filter for saltwater aquariums?

 All of the most canister filters we have reviewed above come with impressive features which make them great for both saltwater and freshwater aquariums.
 You simply need to review their sizes, features and decide which works best for your aquarium’s needs.

 2. What is the best canister filter for freshwater aquariums?

 They often come with a high capacity that will handle the large tanks that you wish to have filtered in less time.

 3. How to prime a canister filter?

-You might find that most of the canister filters would come with the directions on how to do this, but still you can use one common trick from us.
-Once you have assembled it, submerged it in the tank, then plug it in.
-Tilt the canister on the side to submerge the impeller and start the suction.
+You might find that most of the canister filters come with directions on how to do this, but still you can use one common trick from us.
+Once you have assembled it, submerge the filter in the tank, then plug it in.
+Tilt the canister to the side to submerge the impeller and start the suction.

 4. How to set up the canister filter for aquarium?